99Notesdevs/local_files/README.md

 This is only for local develepment docker start.
+Follow this Folder Structure:-
+ - docker-compose.yml
+ - .env
+ - main-backend
+ - test-microservice-backend